MatthiasLHK/CS2101UG/docs/UserGuide.md

   <div markdown="block" class="alert alert-info">

   **:information_source: Note:** <br>
-  To view the newly added zoom link, you have to use the `viewmodule INDEX` command after the `addzoom` command, where `INDEX` refers to the index of the module which contains the added zoom link
+  To view the newly added zoom link, you have to use the `viewmodule INDEX` command after the `addzoom` command, where `INDEX` refers to the index of the module which contains the added zoom link.

   </div>